 OK, so I have probably given you a one-sided view thus far of what I feel about Forces War Records and what it has to offer.
 You can see though that I haven’t favored this site, but saying that I haven’t disliked it either.

 With that said let me share with you other customers’ concerns with the site.

 Now it is true to say that more than half of the reviews on this site did rate this site badly.
 But there were some excellent reviews mixed in there from people who did find Forces Ware Records to be very helpful.

-Obviously you are not going to satisfy everyone but with this site it seemed like they either hated it or loved it.
+You are not going to satisfy everyone but with this site, it seemed like they either hated it or loved it.

 The ones that did like the site found what they were after and knew exactly what the site had to offer, i.e. they did their research of the site before subscribing.

 However, the ones that did complain mostly had two kinds of complaints.